Shadowchaser2004/ecommerce-sales-customer-analytics/README.md

 ## Project Overview

-This project analyzes e-commerce sales and customer data to identify revenue trends, customer behavior, product performance, and business insights.
+This project analyzes e-commerce sales and customer data to identify revenue trends, product performance, category performance, geographic performance, and business insights.

-The project uses SQL, Python, and Power BI to clean, analyze, and visualize the data.
+The project combines SQL, Python, Power BI, and Google Sheets/Excel to analyze and visualize the data.

 ## Tools Used
-- Google Sheets / Excel

 - SQL / BigQuery
 - Python
 - Pandas
 - Power BI
+- Google Sheets / Excel
 - GitHub

 ## Dashboard

-The Power BI dashboard provides an overview of:
+The Power BI report provides an overview of:

 - Total Revenue
 - Completed Orders